Mason County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-Following a DUI arrest in Mason, your vehicle is typically impounded for a few key reasons:
+Following a DUI arrest in Mason County, your vehicle is typically impounded.
+There are several reasons for this:

-- Evidence: Your vehicle might be held as evidence related to the DUI investigation.
+- Evidence: The vehicle may be held as evidence related to your DUI investigation.

-- Standard Procedure: Impounding is standard procedure following a DUI arrest in Texas.
+- Standard Procedure: Impoundment is a standard procedure following a DUI arrest in Texas under TX law.

-Knowing why your car was impounded is the first step in understanding how to get it back.
+Understanding why your car was impounded is the first step in knowing how to get it back.

 Where Is Your Car?